 Sculpting the extended processes on the tail was particularly trying.
 This piece is cast solid, but like the Archaeopteryx model, the tail can be repositioned without too much difficulty.
 Three casts have so far been produced.

-The model has a 41 inch wingspan and is based the Carnegie Museum specimen with Wellnhofer references used to fill in the gaps.
+With a 41 inch wingspan, it’s is based the Carnegie Museum specimen with Wellnhofer references used to fill in the gaps.